 In that vein, remember that your job is more than just to capture the highs and lows of the game.
 It's also to tell a story.
 The best sports photographers are storytellers, and they use their images to walk fans through the game day from start to finish.
 To tell the whole story, you're going to need more than just a handful of goal shots and running players.

 Capture the Emotion of the Game

 When shooting players, remember that humans are always looking to connect with each other using our faces.
 Action shots should always feature a facial expression, whether that expression is one of joy, concentration, frustration, or just intensity.
 This is how photographers capture the emotion of the game, and it shouldn't be underestimated.
-It's easy to capture a photo of the player running down the field, but capturing an action shot with the sweat dripping off of them as they intensely concentrate at the task at hand is another thing entirely.
+It's easy to capture a photo of the player running down the field, but capturing an action shot with the sweat dripping off of them as they intensely concentrate on the task at hand is another thing entirely.

 Play with a Few Wide Angle Shots

 While you're capturing the story, you might find that wide-angle shots can capture the scope of the events better.
 Not every sports shot is zoomed and cropped to the max.

 If you decide to go this route, you really should have a second camera body set up with your wide-angle lens ready.
 You can't waste time switching lenses en situ, and you probably don't want to risk it anyway.
 Keep your equipment safe and clean by setting everything up in advance.
 If you're carrying two cameras, consider investing in some comfortable shoulder straps or even a holster style carrier.

 The wide-angle shots are fun and can help you tell your story, but in reality, these types of shots are what everyone else can get.
 The professional sports photographer is looking for the close-up action, so don't let these other options dilute your mission.
 Capture close up shots, with emotion and intensity.